Voter Registration Bill

 Overview

-This bill aims to prevent individuals from registering to vote in UK parliamentary elections at more than one address.
-It mandates the creation of regulations to ensure electoral registration officers verify addresses and prevent duplicate registrations.
+This bill aims to prevent individuals from registering to vote in UK Parliamentary elections at more than one address.
+It mandates the Secretary of State to create regulations ensuring electoral registration officers verify addresses and prevent duplicate registrations.

 Description

-- Electoral registration officers checking if an applicant is already registered elsewhere.
+- Require electoral registration officers to check if an applicant is already registered at another address.

-- Refusal to register a new address if the applicant chooses to keep their existing registration.
+- Prevent registration at a new address if the applicant decides to retain their existing registration.

-The bill defines "electoral registration officer" and "Parliamentary election" according to existing legislation.
-It applies to England, Wales, Scotland, and Northern Ireland and comes into force upon Royal Assent.
+The bill defines "electoral registration officer" and "Parliamentary election" according to existing legislation (Representation of the People Act 1983 and Interpretation Act 1978 respectively) and "Parliamentary electoral register" as the register maintained under section 9 of the Representation of the People Act 1983.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect upon receiving Royal Assent.

 Government Spending